canonical/nginx-ingress-integrator-operator/docs/explanation/security.md

 ### Good practices

-The dependencies used by the charm is tied to the charm revision.
+The dependencies used by the charm are tied to the charm revision.
 Updating the charm will ensure the latest version of the dependencies are used.

 Using the latest version of Juju will ensure the latest security fix for Juju is applied as well.